adeelhasan/licensing-dapp/README.md

-# Decentralized Licensing
+# Introduction

-Software License NFTs are relatively straightforward, where token ownership validates a runtime check for DRM purposes.
-This project adds to that concept by having the option to specify an expiration date for validity.
+Software License NFTs are relatively straightforward, where token ownership establishes a licensee relationship and validates a runtime DRM check.
+This project augments that concept by having the option to specify an expiration date.
 This is more in line with how software subscription models work.

-Additionally, by grouping licenses under a LicensingProject contract, it is simpler to express various tiers of a product, both in terms of pricing as well as supported functionality.
+A license can be thought of as a product or a product tier.
+By grouping licenses under a LicensingProject contract, it is simpler to express various tiers of a product, both in terms of pricing as well as supported functionality.
 For example, there can be a limited free trial, a lifetime as well as hourly pricing, represented by different licenses.

-Finally, with the RentableLicenseProject, licensees have the option to rent out their license.
+Additionally, with the RentableLicenseProject, licensees have the option to rent out their license, more details below.

+Payments can be collected in ether/native currency as well as in tokens.

 <!-- Licensing can be thought of as an authenticity or validity check.
 For example, in the context of software licenses there can be a runtime test if the executable has been paid for.
 Or for content services, whether a subscription or membership is current or not.
 This project aims to provide a flexible mechanism for licensing, using the infrastructure of trust to provide more utility.